 What will happen after I make a serious incident report?

 Once you have submitted the report, the Commission will review its contents.
 In many cases, you will not hear anything from the Commission, in which case nothing further is required from the charity.

 In some circumstances, the Commission might get in touch to ask further questions or to provide regulatory guidance.
 In serious cases and when the Commission believes the trustees have not responded to the incident appropriately, the Commission may use its regulatory powers to step in and take action to protect the charity.

 Serious incident reports are extremely important and all trustees and senior staff at your charity should read the Charity Commission’s guidance and be aware of when a report may be required.
 It is always preferable to make a report to the Commission as soon as possible, rather than waiting for the Commission to discover the issue from another source.

 Trustees should not be afraid to make serious incident reports - they play an important part in appropriately managing risk for your charity.

-If your charity is dealing with a serious incident and requires professional support and assistance, the Charities and Social Enterprise Team at Birketts can help.
+If your charity is dealing with a serious incident and requires professional support and assistance, the Charities Team at Birketts can help.
 We have significant experience assisting clients with making serious incident reports, so please do get in touch with Liz Brownsell or another member of the team for an initial confidential discussion.

 The content of this article is from the August 2019 edition of The Essential Trustee and is for general information only.
 For further information please contact Liz Brownsell.
 Law covered as at August 2019.